Onrust Dock of 5,000 tons: At Surabaya

 Just before World War I, in November 1913, the new Surabaya Dock of 14,000 tons arrived at Surabaya.
 It was meant for the Droogdok Maatschappij Tandjong Priok, but the Dutch government changed its mind and handed it to the Naval Base at Surabaya.
 Onrust Dock of 5,000 tons was moved from her usual place, the bottom of the harbor was dredged out to 15 m, and the new 14,000 tons dock was moved into place in early 1915.
-Nothing much was done by the dock till a contract for use was made with the Droogdok Maatschappij Soerabaja in November 1915.
+Little was done with the dock until a contract for use was made with the Droogdok Maatschappij Soerabaja in November 1915.
 On 29 March 1916 the new dock was then moved to the new harbor of Surabaya.
 De Zeven Provinciën was claimed to have docked at the naval base in Surabaya on 28–29 February 1916.
 She was docked in the bigger dock of the Droogdok Maatschappij Surabaya 5–11 December 1916, 14–18 June 1917, and 25–27 March 1918, At the same time the smaller ships like Koningin Regentes and De Ruyter seem to have continued to use Onrust Dock of 5,000 tons, but even this is doubtful because a year later they were stated to have used the 14,000 tons dock.

-The end
+Decommissioning

 In July 1924 the Hollandsche Aanneming Mij started to poor concrete for a new 80 m long dock.
 It came on the spot where Onrust Dock of 5,000 tons was situated, and subsequently the 5,000 tons dock was decommissioned and declared unsuitable.
 In August 1925 an advertisement offered Onrust Dock of 5,000 tons on condition of breaking her up.
 In January 1926 Onrust Dock of 5,000 tons was lying on the Madoerawal in Surabaya.
-She was sold to Mr. Wijnschenk for 2,700 guilders.
+She was sold to Wijnschenk for 2,700 guilders.